gozmanthefirst/gozmanthefirst/README.md

-### Hi, I'm Gozman
+### Hello, world.
+Gozman here.

-I am a frontend software developer focused on building efficient, scalable web applications.
-I work primarily with Next.js, React, TypeScript, and Node.js, creating intuitive UIs and leveraging modern development practices to ensure professional, clean codebases.
-As I keep up with emerging technologies in frontend development, I am also deepening my expertise in backend development.
-Outside of coding, I enjoy reading epic fantasy novels and exploring new music.
+I am a software developer focused on building efficient, scalable web applications.
+I work primarily with Next.js, React, TypeScript, and Node.js, creating intuitive UIs and leveraging modern development practices to ensure professional, clean codebases and projects.

-Right now, I'm learning and gaining experience in Express and Hono.
-I am also interested in learning Go.

 Please feel free to reach out to me for any opportunities or collaboration.